cse110-fa22-group22/cse110-fa22-group22/admin/meetings/11xx22-RetrospectiveMeeting2.md

 N/A

 ## Agenda Items
 1. Go over what we were happy and not happy about during our Sprint in which we completed shopping list features, and started working on inventory features.
-(Week November 14-21)
+(Weeks November 14-28)
 2. Talk about the issues of what made us happy, and what didn't.
 Then take these into account and conduct Sprint Meeting #3.

 ## New Developments